- Search The Registry

-Born Helen Williams from Riverton, New Jersey, at an early age she showed a great obsession for fashion and even began sewing her own garments at the age of 7.
-She studied dance, art and drama before obtaining work as a stylist for a New York photography studio.
-At the age of 17, personalities such as Lena Horne and Sammy Davis Jr. began to notice her work and urged her to pursue fashion and modeling.
+Born Helen Williams from Riverton, New Jersey, at an early age, she showed a great obsession for fashion and even began sewing her garments at 7.
+She studied dance, art, and drama before becoming a stylist for a New York photography studio.
+At 17, personalities such as Lena Horne and Sammy Davis Jr. began to notice her work and urged her to pursue fashion and modeling.

-In the early stages of her modeling career, Williams worked exclusively with Ebony and Jet magazines.
+Williams worked exclusively with Ebony and Jet magazines.
 However, in 1960 she relocated to France due to the discrimination she faced in the United States.
-She found success modeling for famous designers Christian Dior and Jean Dessès.
-“Over there I was ‘La Belle Americaine,’” she recalled.
-By the end of her tenure she was making $7,500 a year working part-time and had received three marriage proposals from her French admirers, one of whom reportedly kissed her feet and whispered, “I worship the ground you walk on, mademoiselle.”
+She found successful modeling for famous designers Christian Dior and Jean Dessès.
+“Over there, I was ‘La Belle Americaine,’” she recalled.
+By the end of her tenure, she was making $7,500 a year working part-time.
+She had received three marriage proposals from her French admirers, one of whom reportedly kissed her feet and whispered, “I worship the ground you walk on mademoiselle.”

-Williams was the first Black Fashion Model to break color barriers in the 1950’s and to cross over into mainstream fashion.
-She was triumphant in her career, in an age and era when mainstream beauty and fashion excluded non-white models.
-Even more so she pushed through colorism within the African American modelling scene where models were required to be light-skinned (just like the African American chorus girls of the 1920’s).
+Williams was the first Black Fashion Model to break color barriers in the 1950s and cross into mainstream fashion.
+She was triumphant in her career in an age and era when mainstream beauty and fashion excluded non-white models.
+Even more so, she pushed through colorism within the African American modeling scene, where models were required to be light-skinned (just like the black chorus girls of the 1920s).
 Williams was one of the first clients of Ophelia DeVore’s Grace De Marco modeling agency.
-DeVore (former model turned agent) was a shrewd businesswoman with keen insight and endless aspirations, crashed stereotypes and empowered her clients by teaching them poise, confidence, and the courage to get ahead in a world deeply etched by racial discrimination.
+DeVore (former model turned agent) was a shrewd businesswoman with keen insight and endless aspirations, crashed stereotypes, and empowered her clients by teaching them poise, confidence, and the courage to get ahead in a world deeply etched by racial discrimination.

-Through her modeling agency, DeVore helped launch the early careers of many Black celebrities, including actresses Diahann Carroll and Cicely Tyson, and actor Richard Roundtree.
+Through her modeling agency, DeVore helped launch the early careers of many Black celebrities, including actresses Diahann Carroll and Cicely Tyson and actor Richard Roundtree.
 Needless to say, Helen benefited under her tutelage.
-DeVore continued to follow Helen’s career through personal correspondence and the press and kept letters, photographs and press clippings, both positive and negative, in carefully organized binders.
-In 2004, she was the recipient of the Trailblazer Award by the Fashion & Arts Xchange organization at a ceremony at New York's Fashion Institute of Technology.
+DeVore continued to follow Helen’s career through personal correspondence and the press and kept letters, photographs, and press clippings, both positive and negative, in carefully organized binders.
+In 2004, she received the Trailblazer Award from the Fashion & Arts Xchange organization at New York's Fashion Institute of Technology ceremony.
 Helen Williams retired from modeling in 1970 but continued her career in fashion as a stylist.
 She married Norm Jackson in 1977, whom she had met during her modeling days.
 They reside in Riverton, New Jersey.